 We also work in Partnership with the Youth Hostel Association

-(YHA) who provide us with amazing accommodation and hospitality for the 5 day programmes at one of their fantastic hostels based in and around the Lake District.
+(YHA) who provide us with amazing accommodation and hospitality for the 5 day programmes at one of their fantastic hostels in stunning locations in the Lakes, Peak District and North Wales.

 Climbing Out teams up with a variety of partner organisations that work directly with young people facing a life changing injury, illness or trauma.
 This ensures we offer our programmes to the young people who will gain maximum benefit from taking part.